ibm-cloud-docs/vpc/api-change-log.md

 ## Upcoming changes
 {: #upcoming-changes}

+**`InstanceTemplate` response schema change.** In an upcoming release, future methods of creating instances, and therefore creating instance templates, may not require a primary network interface.
+To accommodate this, the `primary_network_interface` property is now optional in the instance template response model.

+At this time, all instances, and therefore all instance templates, continue to require that a primary network interface be specified.
+Therefore, existing instance templates are unaffected.
+Additionally, new instance templates will continue to include a primary network interface until further notice.
+However, to ensure your clients will not be affected in the future, verify that they are tolerant of the `primary_network_interface` property not being included when consuming `InstanceTemplate` responses.
+{: important}

 **`Instance` response schema change.** In an upcoming release, volume attachments returned in the `boot_volume_attachment` and `volume_attachments[]` properties of an instance will not include the `volume` sub-property if the volume has not yet been provisioned.
 Such volumes are currently represented with empty `crn`, `id`, and `href` properties along with an undocumented sentinel value for `name`.

 To prepare for this change, verify that your client checks that the `volume` property exists for a volume attachment before attempting to access its `crn`, `id`, `href`, or `name` sub-properties.